Real Estate Talk:

 Now you are thinking, wait a second, how can I provide an offer if I have not seen the building or examined the expenses and leases?
 As mentioned in the last article, the purchase price of an income property is based on the rate of return or capitalization rate as well as the location and the condition of the property.
 The purchase price is not based on comparable properties or city evaluations, it is based on the income stream.

-There are four major conditions that allow the buyer to verify the information:
+Four major conditions allow the buyer to verify the information:

 - First visit